Frequently asked questions about Power BI Embedded

-In what regions can PBI Workspace Collection be created?
+In what regions can I create a PBI Workspace Collection?

 The available regions are Australia Southeast, Brazil South, Canada Central, East US 2, Japan East, North Central US, North Europe, South Central US, Southeast Asia, UK South, West Europe, West India, and West US.